imrehorvath/avrdis/README.md

   IHEX: Intel hex format, file should have an extension .hex
 Options:
   -h : Show this usage info and exit.
-  -l : List word addresses and raw instructions with the disassembled code.
+  -l : List word addresses and raw instructions together with the disassembled code.
   -e nnnn:nnnn : Enable disassembly of otherwise disabled region.
 Multiple options are possible.
                  Use hex numbers.
 For reference, see listing of disabled regions to stderr.
 ```